kundanasurepalli/Digital-Piano/README.md

 ## ⚙️ How It Works

 1. Open the application in your web browser.
-2. Select your preferred instrument from the dropdown menu.
+2. Choose your preferred instrument from the dropdown menu.
-3. Press the assigned keyboard keys or click the piano keys.
+3. Play notes using the keyboard or by clicking the piano keys.
-4. Each key plays its corresponding musical note.
+4. Toggle keyboard hints on or off whenever needed.
-5. Enable or disable keyboard hints using the toggle switch.
+5. Enjoy playing music directly in your browser.

 ---

 ## 🚀 Getting Started

-### Clone the repository
+### Clone the Repository

 ```bash
 git clone https://github.com/your-username/digital-piano.git
 ```

-### Open the project
+### Open the Project

 ```bash
 cd digital-piano
 ```

-### Run the project
+### Run the Application

-Simply open **index.html** in your preferred web browser.
+Open the `index.html` file in any modern web browser.

 No installation or additional dependencies are required.